 Biography of Hannah Gross

-Hannah Gross was born on September 25, 1990, in Toronto, Canada's largest city.
+Hannah Gross was born on September 25, 1990, in Toronto.
 Her mother, Martha Burns, is a Canadian actress known for her work in "Love and Savagery" and "Slings and Arrows," while her father, Paul Gross, is an actor and director famous for "Due South" and "Wilby Wonderful."
-Hannah is not an only child; she has a brother named Jack, born in 1994.In high school, Gross joined the drama club.
-A pivotal moment for her was playing a role in the school production of "Macbeth," which helped her overcome her natural shyness and fear of performing.
-After that, both teachers and classmates were convinced that Hannah was a natural actress.
-Hannah honed her acting skills at the famous Tisch School of the Arts at New York University, graduating with a Bachelor of Fine Arts in Theater and Religious Studies.
+She has a younger brother named Jack, born in 1994.In high school, Gross joined the drama club.
+A turning point came when she landed a role in the school production of "Macbeth," which helped her overcome her natural shyness and stage fright.
+After that performance, both teachers and classmates could see that Hannah was a natural.

 Acting Career

-Hannah's significant breakthrough came when she caught the attention of Hollywood perfectionist David Fincher.
+Hannah's big break came when she caught the eye of Hollywood perfectionist David Fincher.
 The director, known for discovering talents like Kristen Stewart and Rooney Mara, cast Gross in his new series "Mindhunter".
-The series, set in the 1970s, delves into the nascent study of criminal psychology at the FBI.
-The protagonists are FBI agents Holden Ford (Jonathan Groff) and Bill Tench (Holt McCallany), who interview serial killers to solve ongoing crimes.
-Hannah Gross played Debbie Mitford, Holden's girlfriend.

 The first season of "Mindhunter" was named one of the best series of 2017 by publications like Time, The Guardian, The Daily Telegraph, Vanity Fair, Vogue, and The Independent.